ThisTestUser/SudokuSolver/README.md

 # SudokuSolver
-A solver for many types of Sudoku.
-This project was made to be run in your IDE, so no compilied binaries will be provided.
+A solver for many types of Sudokus.

 ## How To Use
-After importing the code to your IDE, edit the Sudoku grid in SudokuSolver.java to fit your problem.
-If your Sudoku has custom constraints, head over to SudokuConstraints.java to see which ones you would like.
+After importing the code to your IDE, head over to Main.java to add your problem to ```SUDOKU_PROBLEMS```.
+You should create a new instance of ```SudokuProblem```, which consists of the board as a 2D array of integers, and an instance of ```SudokuConstraints```.
+That constructor accepts the Sudoku size and subsection dimensions.
+If there are any additional rules for the Sudoku, you will need to specify them also.

-Then, go to ```setupConstraints()``` in SudokuSolver.java to set them.
+Alternatively, add this program as a library to your own Java program and run ```Main.main()```, after you've added the problem to ```SUDOKU_PROBLEMS```.

 **Special Note:** If you have a SudokuXV and you have set sum5 and sum10, you should enable ```noSum5``` and ```noSum10```, as one of the rules in SudokuXV prohibits numbers next to each other from summing up to 5 or 10 if not marked.
 For consective sudokus, ```nonConsecutive``` should be enabled after ```consecutive``` is filled.

 ## Features
-* Solve regular Sudokus and variants of sudokus
+* Solve regular Sudokus and variants of Sudokus

 * Guaranteed to solve, if the Sudoku has a solution